 Club History

-The aims established by the founding members of CFUW Scarborough remain firmly fixed in our operations.
-Today the Club members continue to raise awareness of issues important to all Canadians, especially women and children, and to raise money for awards for presentation to women enrolled in programmes at UTSC, Centennial College and Scarborough Women’s Centre.
-Members also support Julliette’s Place, a local women’s shelter.
+Today the Scarborough club continues to raise awareness of issues important to all Canadians, especially women and children, and to raise money not only for awards for presentation to women enrolled in programs at the University of Toronto Scarborough as well as Centennial College.

 The Quilting Project